 Organize the rest

-Now, if you’re moving house and that’s the reason you’re cleaning the loft, your job is done.
-But, for those of you that just want to clean out the loft, you have one task left.
+Now, if you’re moving and that’s the reason you’re cleaning the loft, your job is done.
+But, for those of you, that just want to clean out the loft, you have one task left.
 Move all the items you’re keeping back into the attic, but make sure they’re organized.
 Fit all the boxes neatly together and create a system, so you know where everything is.
-This does two things: it creates more space in the loft, and it makes it easier to find items when you need them.
+This does two things: it creates more space in the loft and allows easy access to items when you need them.

 CLICK HERE FOR CHAS’ HOUSE HOME TOUR VIDEO

-Click and shop any of these stores – I receive a small commission at no cost to you.
+Shop any of these stores and I receive a small commission at no cost to you.

 Leave a Reply